Sheffield’s 'first' black salon, Tyrah's Touch, aims to break down taboos surrounding mental health

 Now the mum-of-two hopes the salon, Tyrah's Touch, will be able to help the members of the community open up about their struggles even while getting their hair done.

-The salon has been set up in partnership between her organisation, Adira – a support group specifically for black women, South Yorkshire Housing Association and Sheffield City Council, and it was officially launched on Saturday.
+The salon has been set up in partnership between Tyrah’s Touch, her organisation, Adira – a support group specifically for black women – and Yorkshire Housing Association.
+It was officially launched on Saturday.

 Ursula said: "Mental health is incredibly taboo in the black community.
 We view it as witchcraft, voodoo, black magic, evil eye, juju, but not mental health.